claudio-destro/build_arm-none-eabi-gcc-5.2.0/README.md

 ## Note

-The resulting GCC has been tested successfully (using **production code**) under OSX and Vagrant VM only.
+The resulting GCC has been tested successfully using **production code**.